PrincetonUniversity/FastTemplatePeriodogram/README.md

 [NFFT](https://www-user.tu-chemnitz.de/~potts/nfft/) is used
 to efficiently compute frequency-dependent sums.

-The `tempfit` library is complete with API documentation and consistency checks using `py.test`.
+The `ftperiodogram` library is complete with API documentation and consistency checks using `py.test`.

 Installing
 ----------

-See the `CONDA_INSTALL.md` for installing `tempfit` with [`conda`](https://www.continuum.io/downloads)) (recommended).
+See the `CONDA_INSTALL.md` for installing `ftperiodogram` with [`conda`](https://www.continuum.io/downloads)) (recommended).

 Examples